 Everyone runs or has run earlier in their lives.
 When we were kids and played in the schoolyard, we did it in the most natural way.
 Far most of us also had gymnastics on the weekly schedule during the school years where we played soccer, handball etc. However, it is not all who identify oneself as runner.
 There are a type runner that more uses running as a tool and another type who identify oneself as runner.
-How to Distinguish the Type of Runner in Marathon or just running on shorter distances are was this blog is about
+How to distinguish the runner type in a Marathon or just on shorter distances are what this blog is about.

 The Purpose of Running